neos/redirecthandler-neosadapter/Documentation/index.rst

 Restrict generation
 -------------------

 It is possible to restrict the generation of redirects to a certain node path or node type.
-For instance, you can user in an multi site environment or avoid massive redirect generation if you don't need it.
+For instance, you can use it in a multi site environment or avoid massive redirect generation if you don't need it.

+The generation of redirects can be disabled by using one of the following three methods.

+.. note:: Adding rules here with a value of `true` (e.g. `Neos.Neos:Document: true`) will add them to a blacklist for redirect generation.
+This might be confusing, because you could expect that you need to set a rule to `false`, which is not the case.

 restrictByNodeType
 ^^^^^^^^^^^^^^^^^^